mplchart

 ## Drawing Primitives

-The library contains drawing primitives that can be used as an indicator in the plot api.
+The library contains drawing primitives that can be used like an indicator in the plot api.

-All primitives are classes that must be instantiated before being used in the plot api.
+Primitives are classes and must be instantiated as objects before being used with the plot api.

 ```python